RoseCDL: Robust and Scalable Convolutional Dictionary Learning for Rare event and Anomaly Detection: NUMERICAL EXPERIMENTS

 We evaluate each method's computational cost and runtime on two large-scale datasets.
-The one-dimensional (1D) experiment is performed on a dataset of 20 multivariate signals containing 50{,}000 time samples with two channels (see \cref{subsec:cdl_data_simulation} for details).
+The one-dimensional (1D) experiment is performed on 20 synthetic multivariate signals containing 50{,}000 time samples with two channels (see \cref{subsec:cdl_data_simulation} for details).
 The two-dimensional (2D) experiment is conducted on a semi-synthetic dataset of images of $2000 \times 2000$ pixels.
-The cost is evaluated as the value of the objective function $F(D, Z^{(D)}; \bx)$ at each iteration on a separate test set, with $Z^*$ computed to convergence, assessing the capacity of the solver to minimize~\eqref{eqn:expected_cdl}.
+The cost is evaluated as the value of the objective function $F(D, Z^{\star}(D); \bx)$ at each iteration on a separate test set, with $Z^{\star}$ computed to convergence, assessing the capacity of the solver to minimize Eq.~\eqref{eqn:expected_cdl}.
+To evaluate dictionary recovery, we use the metric proposed by~\citet{moreau2020dicodile}, which aligns true and estimated atoms by convolutional cosine similarity (see~\cref{sec:dict_evaluation}).